chaklam-silpasuwanchai/Python-for-Data-Science/0 - Reading Roadmap.md

 I have estimated that if you read one paper a day, it should take you only around at most a month to understand the landscape.
 Of course, you don't want to read everything but focus on what you want to work on in your thesis!

+Note: You MUST (99%) cite these works.
+All these works are consider breakthrough in their field.
+For example, I exclude AlexNet - although it is one of the most classic paper, it is now consider more classic than something that you must cite, since there are much better state-of-the-art like ResNet or EfficientNet.

 ## Starters

 Read to get overall picture.